Benzoyl Peroxide vs. Salicylic Acid: What's The Difference & Which Should You Use?

 - Mind your skin type: "While both of these ingredients have the potential to dry out and irritate the skin, I find that there are more people who experience redness and irritation from benzoyl peroxide," says King.
 Of course, every person is different—your skin might be totally fine with benzoyl peroxide, especially if the product also contains calming ingredients.
 But as a general rule, those with sensitive skin might fare better with a gentler salicylic acid treatment, especially if you're also prone to oiliness and clogged pores.

 Both benzoyl peroxide and salicylic acid are solid acne-fighting ingredients—it just depends on the type of acne you have.
 Your skin type also matters when choosing a treatment, as do the other skin care products in your routine, but the general verdict is this: For inflamed zits, an antibacterial benzoyl peroxide product is best (seek options buffered with hydrating actives to combat the drying effects); for pesky blackheads and whiteheads, oil-soluble salicylic acid is your guy.
+Want another modality to help you on your acne journey?
+Read our explainer on acne facials.

 Jamie Schneider is the Beauty & Wellness Editor at mindbodygreen.
 She has a B.A. in Organizational Studies and English from the University of Michigan, and her work has appeared in Coveteur, The Chill Times, and Wyld Skincare.
 In her role at mbg, she reports on everything from the top beauty industry trends, to the gut-skin connection and the microbiome, to the latest expert makeup hacks.
 She currently lives in New York City.